yasuyuky/sectora/README.md

 ## How to install and setup

-1. Copy executable and shared object to each paths
+1. Copy executable and shared object to each path
-2. Place config file for this program.
+2. Put config file for this program
 3. Configure name service switch
 4. Configure sshd
 5. Configure PAM

 [A setting example of ansible is available](https://github.com/yasuyuky/sectora/blob/master/ansible/)

-### Copy executable file and shared object to each path
+### Copy the executable file and shared object to each path

 #### Copy executable file

-Place `sectora` to `/usr/sbin/`.
+Put `sectora` to `/usr/sbin/`.

 #### Copy shared object

-Place `libnss_sectora.so` to `/usr/lib/`.
+Put `libnss_sectora.so` to `/usr/lib/`.

-### Place config file for this program.
+### Put config file for this program.

 The minimal setting is like as follows.